mui/material-ui/docs/src/pages/customization/themes.md

 ## Theme provider

-You need to use the `MuiThemeProvider` component in order to inject a theme into your application.
-However, this is optional, Material-UI components come with a default theme.
+If you wish to customise the theme, you need to use the `MuiThemeProvider` component in order to inject a theme into your application.
-We rely on the context feature of React.
+However, this is optional; Material-UI components come with a default theme.

-Make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
+`MuiThemeProvider` relies on the context feature of React to pass the theme down, so you need to make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
-You can learn more about it [reading the API section](#muithemeprovider).
+You can learn more about this in [the API section](#muithemeprovider).

 ## Configuration variables